NicolasAdler/Portfolio/AudioProgramming/MATLAB/STI_Estimator/README.md

 - MATLAB or Python (depending on your implementation)
 - GUI support for table input (e.g., MATLAB App Designer, PyQt, Tkinter)

-## Potential Extensions

-- Multi-frequency STI estimation
-- Incorporation of scattering coefficients for more accurate modeling
-- Export results to Excel or PDF
-- Visualization of absorption distribution in the room

-## License

-[Include your preferred license here, e.g., MIT License]